kconfeiteiro/kconfeiteiro/README.md

 - **Virginia Tech**
   - Ph.D. in Computer Science/Engineering (Future plan; focused on Space Sciences)

 My long-term goal is to work on software specifically for any space science-related field.
 One my short-term goals is to become a open-source contributor, something I have been building up since becoming a proficient coder.
-My only two open-source contributions thus far are a [Public Flask App Template](https://github.com/kconfeiteiro/Website-flask-practice) and [PyProjectTools](https://github.com/kconfeiteiro/PyProjectTools) (houses all the common code I use between my projects).
+My only two open-source contributions thus far are a [Public Flask App Template](https://github.com/kconfeiteiro/Website-flask-practice) and [PyProjectTools](https://github.com/kconfeiteiro/PyProjectTools).
 Project repositories will be published upon their completion.
 See my [Github profile](https://github.com/kconfeiteiro?tab=repositories&q=&type=public&language=&sort=) or my [LinkedIn](www.linkedin.com/in/kconfeiteiro) to learn more!

 ### Research